Universal Church of the Kingdom of God: Opposing women's higher education

-Bishop Edir Macedo of the Universal Church of the Kingdom of God stated in a 2019 sermon that daughters should not be allowed to seek out higher education, because if they do they will be "smarter than their husbands", and that he personally would not allow his daughters to go to college because he believes that an educated woman cannot have a happy marriage: "When they [my daughters] went out, I said they would just go to high school and they wouldn't go to college.
+Bishop Macedo stated in a 2019 sermon that daughters should not be allowed to seek out higher education, because if they do they will be "smarter than their husbands", and that he personally would not allow his daughters to go to college because he believes that an educated woman cannot have a happy marriage: "When they [my daughters] went out, I said they would just go to high school and they wouldn't go to college.
 My wife supported me, but the relatives found it absurd.
 Why don't you go to college?
 Because if you graduate from a particular profession, you will serve yourself, you will work for yourself.
 But I don't want that, you came to serve God.
-Because if (…) she was a doctor and had a high degree of knowledge and found a boy who had a low degree of knowledge, he would not be the head, she would be the head.
+Because if ... she was a doctor and had a high degree of knowledge and found a boy who had a low degree of knowledge, he would not be the head, she would be the head.
 And if it were the head, it would not serve God's will.
 I want my daughters to marry a male.
 A man who has to be head.
 They have to be head.
 Because if they are not head their marriage is doomed to failure."